|

 owners who also vinify the wine and turn it into bubbly.

-One of the weaknesses of these brands is that they typically have vineyard
+One of the weaknesses (or strengths) of these brands is that they typically have vineyard

 holdings in a handful of sites (or fewer) and so their wines often display but